 Marcelo had been at Madrid for 14 seasons before being appointed the club’s first non-Spanish captain in 2021.

-While Marca claimed that Marcelo was Madrid’s ‘fifth-choice left-back’, his experience was still crucial to the club’s achievements last year.
+While Marca claimed that Marcelo was Madrid’s ‘fifth-choice left-back’, his experience as a figure in the dressing room – if not the pitch – was still useful in the club’s achievements last term.

 Hierro, when he wasn’t acting as Yogi Bear’s body double, was an excellent defender with the happy habit of scoring goals on a regular basis.